sanctumos/cochlea/docs/index.md

-# Letta Voice Documentation Index
+# Sanctum Cochlea Documentation Index

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

-Welcome to the Letta Voice project documentation.
+Welcome to the Sanctum Cochlea documentation.
 This guide will help you set up and configure voice agents using Letta, LiveKit, and speech services.

 ## 🚀 Quick Start